Sembauke/Sembauke/README.md

 - 🕶️ Fun fact 1: Started learning to code in 2014 when asked to write a SQL-database with PHP for a Minecraft server.
 - 🦋 Fun fact 2: Worked on a 2D-platformer game in Unity C-sharp with interns at Tata Steel.
-- 🧮 Fun fact 3: Is a big fan of Formula 1 and Max Verstappen, despises Lewis Hamilton in a respectful manner.
+- 🧮 Fun fact 3: Is a big fan of Formula 1 and Max Verstappen
-- 🐎 Fun fact 4: Loves racing games and open-world games, like Forza Horizon 5.
+- 🐎 Fun fact 4: Loves racing games and open-world games
 - ✈️ Fun Fact 5: Likes to travel a lot, hiking in particular.

 ## Coding Statistics